LukeRParker/DataFusion/README.md

 This contains some json message exports from fusionservice.py to show how tracks are being combined and seperated as more data is obtained.  **data-sent.json** is an example of the totality of the analysis of a batch of messages.

-The DISTANCE field within each record (n) under TRACK is the haversine distance between n and n+1.
+The DISTANCE field within each record (n) under TRACK is the haversine distance between n and n+1 in meters.

-The SPEED field within each record (n) under TRACK is the DISTANCE / DETECTIONTIME(n+1) - DETECTIONTIME(n).
+The SPEED field within each record (n) under TRACK is the DISTANCE / DETECTIONTIME(n+1) - DETECTIONTIME(n) in meters per second.

 ```
             {